 Before we dive into the details of the credit report, let’s take a look at a few things you should know about credit reports.

-- A credit report is essentially a detailed summary of the user’s credit repayment history
+- A credit report is a detailed record of your credit history, including information about your borrowing and repayment habits.

 - A credit report that is free of errors can help you get a better credit score